kirillkh/rs_teardown_tree/delete_range.md

 unfair, considering that BTree lacks a way to efficiently delete ranges (it has an `O(log n)` `split`, but not `merge`, see [Rust #34666][3]).
-That said, with a tree of 1,000,000 items and a request to delete a range of 100 items, my `delete_range` implementation outperforms BTree by a factor of ~4.
-And if you consider the whole clone/teardown sequence of a tree with 1,000,000 items, 100 items at a time, we obtain a speedup of ~7.
+That said, with a tree of 1,000,000 items and a request to delete a range of 1000 items, my `delete_range` implementation outperforms BTree by a factor of 10.
+And when comparing the whole clone/teardown sequence of a tree with 1,000,000 items, 1000 items at a time, we obtain a speedup of 11.
 You can see the rest of the benchmarks by compiling the project and running the `benchmarks` binary.

 **TODO**: add the comparison table.